cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```

-The datacards will be created in the directory ```example_analysis/datacards/mPhi1500/``` inside the tutorial directory.
-Move into the directory where the datacards are stored:
+The datacards will be created in the directory `example_analysis/datacards/mPhi1500/` inside the tutorial directory.
+Now we need to move into the directory where the datacards are stored,
 ```
 cd example_analysis/datacards/mPhi1500/

 ```

-The datacards can be combined then using the usual command:
+The datacards can be combined using the usual command:

 ```
 combineCards.py mPhi_1500_*2018*.txt > combined_mPhi_1500_2018.txt